ahbreck/Chicago_BI/README.md

 Available at https://github.com/ahbreck/Chicago_BI

-Chicago_BI is a collection of Go microservices that downloads public data from the City of Chicago, populates a data lake, and then builds report tables using those source tables.
+Chicago_BI is a collection of Go microservices (collectors + reports) and a Flask frontend that downloads public data from the
+City of Chicago, populates a data lake, builds report tables, and lets you browse them in a browser.

 The report tables satisfy 6 requirements as follows:
 - "req_1a_covid_alerts_drivers"